Structure and Stability of the 1-Dimensional Mapper: Background

 When $Z=\R$, the same argument applies to any subset of the form $[-n, n]$, $n\in \N$.
 Then, a simple induction on $n$ allows us to build a minimal subcover of $\U$. \end{proof}

 From now on, unless otherwise stated, all covers of $Z\subseteq \R$ will be generic, open, minimal, interval covers ({\em gomic} for short).
-An immediate consequence of Lemma~\ref{lem:minimal-cover_1-dim} is that every element $U$ of a gomic $\U$ has exactly one proper subset $\tilde U$.
-More precisely, $U$ partitions into three subintervals:
+Given such a cover~$\U$, the proper subset $\tilde U$ of any interval $U\in\U$ is itself an interval of~$Z$ since $\U$ is generic, therefore we call it the \textit{proper subinterval} of~$U$.
+Moreover, Lemma~\ref{lem:minimal-cover_1-dim} yields a total order on the intervals of~$\U$, so each one of them partitions into subintervals as follows:

-where $U_\cap^-$ is the intersection of $U$ with the element right below it in the cover ($U_\cap^-=\emptyset$ if that element does not exist), and where $U_\cap^-$ is the intersection of $U$ with the element right above it ($U_\cap^+=\emptyset$ if that element does not exist).
+where $U_\cap^-$ is the intersection of $U$ with the element right below it in the cover ($U_\cap^-=\emptyset$ if that element does not exist), and where $U_\cap^+$ is the intersection of $U$ with the element right above it ($U_\cap^+=\emptyset$ if that element does not exist).